 - Per report fee – You pay a fee for each report you create.
 The average price for a report is around $3-$6.
 This is great for a new inspector with a tight budget, but keep in mind that if you grow your business to just 20 inspections a month, you’ll be spending $120 in monthly fees or be forced to learn a whole new system.

 If price is a significant factor in finding the best home inspection software, try to weigh the short term and long term benefits of each option.
-The one time payment option will almost always be the “cheapest” in terms of cost, so the real question is do the monthly or the per inspection plans offer a benefit that is worth the extra monthly fee?

 A few more things to consider in terms of cost are the customization options of the program.
 Do you have to pay for additional templates or can you create your own?
 Is technical support free or will it cost you an arm and a leg if you need help?